mawngo/fastwebpush4j/README.md

 ## Optimization

-This library provides some optimizations which can be enabled when creating `VapidPusher`.
+This library provides some optimizations that can be enabled when creating `VapidPusher`.

 - `vapidTokenTTL`: Caching vapid jwt token, and local public key + secret for each host.
 This optimization is enabled by default and can be disabled by setting it to `0`.
 - `localSecretTTL`: Enable local public key and secret reuse.
-When enabled, the pusher will reuse local public key and secret if provided in `Subscription.LocalKey` otherwise it generate secret and local public key to `Subscription.LocalKey`.
-We can save those case for reuse for the later push to the same `Subscription`.
+When enabled, the pusher will reuse the local public key and secret if provided in `Subscription.LocalKey` otherwise it generates secret and local public key to `Subscription.LocalKey`.
+We can save those cases for reuse for the later push to the same `Subscription`.
 - `withRandom`: Allow to configure alternative `Random` implementation.